 Southern Chile’s Archipelago of Chiloé

 Offered during the December-January winter break every other year, “Globalization and Culture Change” (CHI 401: Chile Study Abroad) gives students on-site immersion (through home stays and participant observation fieldwork) into the culture of southern Chile’s Archipelago of Chiloé.
 It also includes stays in Santiago and Puerto Varas.
-The course launched in December 2014 (see pictures below) and will be offered again during the 2016-2017 winter break.

-Living and Working in South Africa (Study Abroad 2013)
+Living and Working in South Africa

 As part of the program, students were required to post reflections about their experiences on a course blog, and complete a research paper which they present in the spring at the Student Research Conference.